gluon-framework/site/content/en/docs/gluon-explained/ipc.md

 ## Events

-Gluon's IPC uses an asynchronous event-based system which you can also use.
+Gluon's IPC uses an asynchronous event-based system which you can also use. **It's recommended you use other sub-APIs where appropriate instead of using Events**, as they are easier to use for specific uses.
 The same example above would look like this using events instead.

 <div class="glow" style="--glow-hue: 320">
 <div class="filename">node.js</div>